-That’s the sound of a bad team attitude.
+That’s the sound of a bad team attitude in the workplace.
 Sound familiar?

 Even if your team’s stakeholders never hear these comments directly, they can still be damaging.

 The common factor in all of these statements is the blaming of an external party.
-When you’re sitting with your team day in and day out, it’s easy to build a team attitude that encourages you to think that you’re all really smart and on top of things.
+When you’re sitting with your team day in and day out, it’s easy to build a team attitude in the workplace that encourages you to think that you’re all really smart and on top of things.